endlos99/xdt99/doc/MANUAL.md

 the list file.

-As the Graphics Programming Language was never intended for public release, existing native tools for assembling GPL source code differ substantially in the language syntax they support.  `xga99` adopts a variation of the Ryte Data GPL Assembler syntax as its native format, but other syntax styles may be chosen with the syntax parameter `-s`.
+As the Graphics Programming Language was never intended for public release, existing native tools for assembling GPL source code differ substantially in the language syntax they support.  `xga99` adopts a combination of the Ryte Data GPL Assembler and the RAG GPL Assembler syntax as its native format.
+Other syntax styles may be chosen with the syntax parameter `-y`.

-    $ xga99.py sdemo.gpl -s rag
+    $ xga99.py sdemo.gpl -y mizapf

-Currently supported syntax styles are `xdt99` for the `xga99` native format, `rag` for the Ryte Data and R.A.G.
-GPL assemblers, and `mizapf` for the TI Image Tool GPL disassembler.
+Currently supported syntax styles are the default `xdt99` for the `xga99` native format, and `mizapf` for the TI Image Tool GPL disassembler.
 Note that the original GPL syntax described in TI's *GPL Programmer's Guide* was considered too arcane for inclusion in `xga99`.

 The native `xdt99` syntax style is more "modern" in that it supports lower case sources and relaxes the use of whitespace.
 For details, please refer to the